alanwflood/dotfiles/README.md

-Ideally you'll cd into each of these dirs and use `stow` to symlink them to the correct location
+Ideally you'll use `stow` to symlink each of these dirs to the correct location

 To symlink with `stow` use the following `stow -v -R -t [location to symlink to] [dotfiles dir]`